Home / Advanced Search

 Oncology Research, Vol.28, No.3, pp. 249-271, 2020, DOI:10.3727/096504019X15766663541105

 Abstract This study aimed to investigate the efficacy, safety, and prognostic factors of drug-eluting beads transarterial chemoembolization (DEB-TACE) in treating Chinese patients with liver cancer.
 A total of 367 liver cancer patients from 24 medical centers were consecutively enrolled in this multiple-center, prospective cohort study, including 275 hepatocellular carcinoma (HCC) cases, 37 intrahepatic cholangiocarcinoma (ICC) cases, and 55 secondary liver cancer cases.
 All the patients received CalliSpheres® DEB-TACE treatment.
 Treatment response, overall survival (OS), change of liver function, and adverse events (AEs) were assessed.
-DEB-TACE treatment achieved 19.9% complete response (CR) and 79.6% objective response rate (ORR), with mean OS of… More >
+DEB-TACE treatment achieved 19.9% complete response (CR) and 79.6% objective response rate (ORR),… More >

 • Open Access